FreedomBen/breakout71/Readme.md

 # Game engine features
+- save state in localstorage for easy resume of a game in progress
 - ask for permanent storage
 - more help somewhere accessible
 - limit GC by reusing coins and particles